 - Fever or chills

-Dental implant infection is serious and needs to be treated immediately.
+The dental implant infection is severe and needs to be treated immediately.
 The good news is that your dentist can usually treat the infection and attempt an implant at a later date.

 Sinus Issues with Implants

 One other notable condition can occur as a result of dental implants.
 Your upper teeth sit against your sinuses, so an infected dental implant can protrude into your sinus cavity and become inflamed.
-Implants placed in your upper back jaw can be difficult, not only due to the proximity to your sinuses but due to insufficient bone quality and quantity.
-The bone in this area is not as dense, heavy, or thick as your lower jawbone, which hinders the osseointegration or bonding process.
+Implants placed in your upper back jaw can be complex due to the proximity to your sinuses and insufficient bone quality and quantity.
+The bone in this area is not as dense, heavy, or thick as your lower jawbone, hindering the osseointegration or bonding process.

 You should mention any previous sinus surgeries during your medical history.
 If your dentist determines the bone is insufficient for an implant, the options are:

-- Grafting a small piece of bone at the root of the implant.
+- They are grafting a small piece of bone at the implant’s root.
 This surgery takes about four to eight months to heal before introducing an implant.

-- Performing a sinus augmentation.
-Your dentist lifts the existing bone slightly, into the sinus cavity, creating space for a more sizeable bone graft.
-This bone graft can take four months to a year to heal before introducing the implant.
+- They are performing a sinus augmentation.
+Your dentist lifts the existing bone slightly into the sinus cavity, creating space for a more sizeable bone graft.
+This bone graft can take four months to heal before the implant is introduced.

 Dental Implant Costs

-Dental implants are not always covered by insurance, so cost can be a factor.
-Ask your dentist about financing options for help with your budgetary needs before you make a decision.
+Dental implants are not always covered by insurance, so that the cost can be a factor.
+Ask your dentist about financing options to help with your budgetary needs before making a decision.

 Regarding aftercare, practice good oral hygiene and avoid chewing hard items.
 If you grind your teeth at night, your dentist may recommend a mouth guard to protect your teeth and dental work.
 Open on weekends, your Saturday dentist or Sunday dentist prepares a customized treatment plan for your dental needs and budgetary concerns.

 Do you have any questions about dental implant problems?
-For more information or to schedule an appointment with the best implant dentist Farzin Farokhzadeh, DDS of dental clinic in Yonkers please contact us.
+Please contact us for more information or to schedule an appointment with the best implant dentist Farzin Farokhzadeh, DDS of a dental clinic in Yonkers.